AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-query-visual-studio.md

     ![Query results][7]

 ## Next steps
-Now that you can connect and query, try [visualizing the data with PowerBI][].
+Now that you can connect and query, try [visualizing the data with PowerBI][visualizing the data with PowerBI].

-To configure your environment for Azure Active Directory authentication, see [Authenticate to SQL Data Warehouse][].
+To configure your environment for Azure Active Directory authentication, see [Authenticate to SQL Data Warehouse][Authenticate to SQL Data Warehouse].

 <!--Arcticles-->
 [Connect to SQL Data Warehouse]: sql-data-warehouse-connect-overview.md